RosettaCommons/demos/tutorials/install_build/install_build.md

 **NOTE** when you build with different extras, the extension will change.
 For example if you use extras=mpi, you use rosetta_scripts.mpi.linuxgccrelease instead of rosetta_scripts.default.linuxgccrelease

 - Compiler specification
     - by default scons builds Rosetta using the GCC compiler.
 However you can specify what compiler and version you wish to use by using "__cxx__".
-For example the command below builds Rosetta completely in release mode using clang compiler version 4.5 using 10 processors:
+For example the command below builds Rosetta completely in release mode using clang compiler version 4.5 using 10 cores:

 ```
 > ./scons.py -j 10 mode=release bin cxx=clang cxx_ver=4.5